 Many children, teens and adults are carrying up to 40lbs and are potentially injuring themselves.

-Ways to Prevent Injury
+Ways to Prevent a Backpack Injury

-Step 1: Choose Right
+Step 1: Choose the right Backpack

 Choosing the right size backpack is the most important step to safe backpack use.